Lucy Hunt, Ph.D.

 Former Graduate Research Assistant

 Lucy received her doctorate in Human Development & Family Sciences at the University of Texas at Austin in 2017.
-Her research interests include singlehood, interpersonal perception, and romantic relationship processes (e.g., initial attraction, pursuit, maintenance).
-Currently, she is assisting Dr. Ximena Arriaga at Purdue University on a study of attachment processes and a consortium promoting research devoted to acceptance and inclusion.
+Her research interests include singlehood (e.g., antecedents and consequences of single-based stigmatization, routes toward fulfillment versus dissatisfaction), interpersonal perception, and romantic relationship processes (e.g., initial attraction, pursuit, maintenance).
+Currently, she is assisting Dr. Ximena Arriaga at Purdue University on a study of attachment processes and a consortium dedicated to promoting acceptance and inclusion.
+In Summer 2019, Lucy will be moving to Alabama to continue her research and teaching.
+Interested in her work?
+Contact Lucy at firstname.lastname@example.org.

 Hunt, L. L., Eastwick, P. W., & Finkel, E. J. (2015).
 Leveling the playing field: Acquaintance length predicts reduced assortative mating on attractiveness.
 Psychological Science, 26, 1046-1053.
 [Download Article] [NYTimes]